anthonycurtisadler/ARCADES/README.md

 Keywords can also be organized through relations.
 (Kant influenced Fichte, Fichte influenced Hegel) Special "sequence keywords" can be used to keep track of page numbers, dates, or even index values.

-It is possible to search over nearly all attributes of the note, and the seerch phrase permits full logical argiculativeness by combining terms with AND (&), OR (|), NOT (~), and nested parentheses.
+It is possible to search over nearly all attributes of the note, and the seerch phrase permits full logical articulativeness by combining terms with AND (&), OR (|), NOT (~), and nested parentheses.

 The non-GUI display allows for RAPID cycling through notes with a variety of different iteration modes.